 Anyone experiencing receding gums may benefit from the Pinhole Surgical Technique™.
 At the initial examination, Dr. Gallardo will perform a physical evaluation of the gums and teeth, as well as order any necessary x-rays.
 At this time, it will be determined if the Pinhole Surgical Technique is right for the individual situation.

-How is the Pinhole Surgical Technique™ performed?
+How is The Pinhole Surgical Technique™ Performed?

-Dr. Gallardo performs the Pinhole Surgical Technique™ in their state-of-the-art Miami office.
-The procedure takes between 30-60 minutes to complete, and is performed with a local anesthetic.
 Between 10-14 teeth can be addressed during each session.
 To begin, a very small needle is used to make several pin-sized holes in the medial gumline.
 Through these holes, a specialized instrument is used to gently loosen the gum tissue.
 The gumline is carefully stretched, sliding downward to cover the exposed roots.
 Collagen strips are passed through the pinholes to keep the gum tissue in place.

-Recovery from the Pinhole Surgical Technique™
+Pinhole Surgical Technique™ Recovery

 No downtime is required after the Pinhole procedure.
 Work and school can be resumed the same day.
 Since there are no incisions, bleeding and swelling are rare.
 Patients should expect temporary gum sensitivity, although this will quickly dissipate.
 The technique is not considered painful, and any discomfort is fleeting.
 A normal dinner may be eaten that night.
 Best of all, patients will immediately see the benefits from their Pinhole procedure.

-Frequently Asked Questions About Pinhole Surgical Technique
+Pinhole Surgical Technique FAQ

 If you live near Miami, FL, Gallardo Periodontics and Implant Dentistry offers pinhole surgical technique among its services, and is conveniently located at 2020 SW 27th Ave Miami, FL 33145